vitessce/vitessce-data/README.md

-# hubmap-data-loader
+# 🚄  vitessce-data

-Utils for loading HuBMAP data formats
+Utils to pre-process data for [vitessce](http://github.com/hms-dbmi/vitessce/)

 Right now, the focus is reading the particular formats supplied by the [Linnarson Lab](http://linnarssonlab.org/osmFISH/availability/)